Competency Layers

 - VPs are paid to make the plan.

-Most founders get this wrong in a specific way.
+Most founders get this wrong the same way.
 They hire someone at a director level but give them a VP title.
-Six months later, they're frustrated.
-They can't seem to make a plan, let alone deliver on one.
-You weren't filtering for that ability because you hadn't defined what the level required.
+Six months later, they’re frustrated.
+They can’t seem to make a plan, let alone deliver on one.
+You weren’t filtering for that ability because you hadn’t defined what the level required.

 How much definition you need depends on your stage: